Site icon Circuit Ideas for You

 Simple Arduino-Powered Running LED Circle Circuit

-This project is not only simple to make but also gives insights into programming, circuit design and LED control.
+This project is simple and it teaches coding, circuit making and LED control.

 Arduino Pin 2 ----|120Ω|----|>| LED1